History of Vietnam: French conquest of Vietnam (1858–1887)

-Division and modern period (1862–present)

-Division and colonial era (1862–1945)

-After Vietnam lost Gia Định, the island of Poulo Condor, and three southern provinces to France with the Treaty of Saigon between the Nguyễn dynasty and France in 1862, many resistance movements in the south refused to recognize the treaty and continued to fight the French, some led by former court officers, such as Trương Định, some by farmers and other rural people, such as Nguyễn Trung Trực, who sank the French gunship L'Esperance using guerilla tactics.
+After the Vietnamese Nguyễn dynasty lost Gia Định, the island of Poulo Condor, and three southern provinces to France with the Treaty of Saigon signed between the Nguyễn dynasty, Spain, and France in 1862, many resistance movements in the south refused to recognize the treaty and continued to fight the French, some led by former court officers, such as Trương Định, some by farmers and other rural people, such as Nguyễn Trung Trực, who sank the French gunship L'Esperance using guerilla tactics.
 In the north, most movements were led by former court officers, and fighters were from the rural population.
 Sentiment against the invasion ran deep in the countryside—well over 90 percent of the population—because the French seized and exported most of the rice, creating widespread malnutrition from the 1880s onward.
 And, an ancient tradition existed of repelling all invaders.
 These were two reasons that the vast majority opposed the French invasion.
+However, Vietnam still became two protectorates ruled by France in 1883, confirmed by the Treaty of Huế (1884).

-Some of the resistance movements lasted decades, with Phan Đình Phùng fighting in central Vietnam until 1895, and in the northern mountains, former bandit leader Hoàng Hoa Thám fought until 1911.
+Some of the resistance movements lasted decades, with Phan Đình Phùng fighting in Central Vietnam until 1896, and in the northern mountains, former bandit leader Hoàng Hoa Thám fought until 1911.
 Even the teenage Nguyễn Emperor Hàm Nghi left the Imperial Palace of Huế in 1885 with regent Tôn Thất Thuyết and started the Cần Vương ("Save the King") movement, trying to rally the people to resist the French.
-He was captured in 1888 and exiled to French Algeria.
+He was captured in November 1888 and exiled to French Algeria.

-During this period, many Catholic converts collaborated with the French.
-This gave Catholics “an aura of subversion and treachery,” stated Neil Sheehan in A Bright Shining Lie, and people who sided with the French were called “country sellers.”
-By siding with the invaders, Catholics gained “the impression of being a foreign body,” said cultural expert Huu Ngoc.
-Catholics assisted, Jean Chesneaux wrote, in “breaking the isolation of the French troops.”
-Likewise, Paul Isoart reported: “The insurrection in Annam was liquidated thanks to the information the French received from the Vietnamese Catholics.”
-Some information was obtained in confessionals.
-Vicar Paul Francois Puginier of Ha Noi sent regular reports to secular authorities, including information about unrest and possible uprisings.
-In contrast, in Cambodia, which is also a part of French-Cochinchina, like Vietnam, the French restored the Kingdom of Cambodia as a Protectorate from its previous invader, Thailand, which occupied and destroyed Cambodia.
-Fulfilling a past promise by Spanish-Philippines to restore Cambodia, which the French-Vietnamese instead fulfilled, and both peoples being mostly Catholics.